ghostframe/sequelize-inspector/README.md

 SequelizeInspector.init(express, sequelize)
 ```

+### 3. Open
-Now open up `/sequelize` and you'll see this graph.
+Start up your server, open up `/sequelize` and you'll see this graph.

-Each "lane" represents a connection to the database, and rectangles are queries and transactions.
-Hover them to see more info.
+Each "lane" represents a connection to the database.
+Rectangles within it are queries and transactions.
+Hover them to see their details.

 ![screenshot](/screenshot.png)